matomo-org/matomo/README.md

 ## Description

-Piwik is the leading Free/Libre open source Web Analytics software.
+Piwik is the leading Free/Libre open source Web Analytics platform.

 Piwik is a full featured PHP MySQL software program that you download and install on your own webserver.
 At the end of the five minute installation process you will be given a JavaScript code.